 If you want 4K HDR streaming, use Alexa a lot and like Amazon's Prime Video ecosystem then there is nothing better out there.
 And given how good some Prime content is right now, that makes this device a very compelling proposition indeed.

 This review was first published in December 2018 and has been updated to reflect the changing market.

 If you aren't allied to any particular ecosystem then the Roku option for 4K HDR makes a lot of sense.
 It is a little expensive compared to the Fire Stick 4K, however.
 What you get with Roku is supreme ease-of-use and streaming quality.
 As we mentioned in our review: "the important thing to figure out is what your TV can already do and whether you actually need to buy it.
 If you do, then it's an easy decision to make."

 Apple TV 4K

 Apple TV is over three times the price of the Fire TV 4K, so unless you're very particular about having Apple devices then it's an unnecessarily expensive option. iTunes does feature a big choice of 4K HDR content though – and you get it upgraded for free if you've bought it already.
-With a potential Apple streaming service on the horizon it's also set to become even more compelling.
 You can also get Amazon and Netflix content as well.

 Google Chromecast Ultra